Hero

 The player you chose must give you a card, and you do not give them a card in return (in the end game state, this is a potential way to eliminate another player with just one card left).

-All players shift their hands to the active player to their left.
+All players shift their hands to the active player on their left.
 The active player to your left is eliminated (since you have no more cards to provide them).

-You draw the remaining cards from the draw pile, and you discard 1 less than you drew (if you drew 2, you discard 1.
+You draw the remaining cards from the draw pile, and you discard 1 fewer than you drew (if you drew 2, you discard 1.
 If you drew 1, you discard 0.
-If you draw 0, you discard 0 and it's essentially a pass of your turn).
+If you drew 0, you discard 0 and it's essentially a pass of your turn).

 You do not get to add any cards to your hand.